Follow the Blockchain Money: Tracing Ransomware

 - Centralized Exchanges: Eventually, the laundered funds hit a centralized exchange (Binance, Kraken, Huobi).
 These exchanges are subject to aggressive KYC/AML (Know Your Customer) regulations.

 Tracking cryptocurrency is a race against time and liquidity.
-Rapid execution of blockchain forensics is the only way to recover stolen capital.
+Rapid blockchain review improves the odds of a useful escalation, even when recovery is not guaranteed.

 Relevant Field Investigations